liris-xr/PLUME/docs/tutorials/beginner/basics/replay.md

-# Replay your Easter Egg Hunt
+# Replay your experiment

-After recording your experience, you can replay it with PLUME Viewer to ensure everything went as expected, analyze user behavior, or even for post-experiment debriefing.
-This standalone application is independent and completely decoupled from the initial Unity project used during recording.
-In practice, this means that anyone can replay a record of your experiment without having to send them your full Unity project.
+After recording your experience, you can replay it with PLUME Viewer.
+This standalone application is independent and completely decoupled from the initial Unity project used during recording: a record can be replayed without having to send them your full Unity project.
+The PLUME Viewer recreates the scene as it was during the recording in 3D, providing richer context than a simple video recording for [in-situ analysis](in-situ-analysis.md).
+The PLUME Viewer can be used to ensure everything went as expected during the experiment, analyze user behavior, or even for post-experiment debriefing.

+!!! example "Sample files"
+    If you were unable to create a record or build the asset bundle, we provide sample files in the [tutorial releases pages](https://github.com/liris-xr/PLUME-Tutorial-Basics/releases/) to follow along the next sections of the tutorial.

 <figure>
     <video width="700" controls autoplay loop>